Project management statistics for 2023

 Do gymnastic enterprises fare better than traditional ones?

-As previously established, 2021 has been great for project success rates.
+As previously established, 2021 was a great year for project success rates.

-But, gymnastic enterprises still pull ahead of traditional ones.
+But, gymnastic enterprises pulled even further ahead of traditional ones.

 The project management success statistics speak for themselves: